Basic Yoga Sequence

-The following basic yoga sequence is for general hip and spine flexibility.
+The following basic yoga sequence is for general hip and spine flexibility, including the neck.

 It covers most of the mobility requirements for the hips and spine and also includes "reactivation exercises" at the end of the routine to reactivate muscles that have just been stretched.